 In VSAM, Alternate index is little confusing concept for many mainframe programmers.
 Since VSAM is a legacy concept and many people are not using it.
 Now a days people are using DB2.

-Why we need to go for [Mainframe+VSAM+JOBS] alternate index.
+Why you need to go for alternate index…

 Let me explain it with an example.
 Employee number is primary index.
 If I want to search a record with SSN(social security number), then I need to define SSN as secondary index.